WokLibCodeClub/Install-Python/Windows-installation/README.md

 From the two options at the top of the page select the one called "Latest Python 3 Release"

-In this example the latest Python version is 3.7.3, but this might be different if you download Python later.
+In this example the latest Python version is 3.7.3, but this might be different if you download Python at a later time.

 The link will go to a page which looks like this (again, the version number might not be 3.7.3):